 Thinking about Retirement early on in your career is something few of us spend any considerable amount of time doing.
 It seems so far off… Everything will take care of it self.
 In this day and age, you need to start the process early on.
 It’s these decisions in the beginning that will shape what your retirement looks like.

-There are many moving parts to the NYPD Retirement puzzle.
+There are many moving parts to the NYPD Retirement plan puzzle.
+Tier 2 buyouts, night differentials, and deferred compensations just to name a few.
 For our purposes today, we have broken down a few basic concepts into two areas:

 - Things to think about while you are on the job (these are the Saving or Accumulation years)